nextcloud/virtualfolder/README.md

 ## Using the app "as is"

-The app in it's base form allows the admin to setup virtual folders using occ commands.
+The app in its base form allows the admin to setup virtual folders using occ commands.

 Once a folder is configured it will show up at the configured mount point for the target user as a folder containing the provided files.
 The virtual folder itself will be read only while the configured files contained